AMA-VIP/HR-Data/README.md

   - Attrition of 44 - 55 (9 female and 16 male)
   - Attrition over 55 (8 male and 3 female)

-N/B: The above record shows that attrion level was found the most between age 25 - 34
+N/B: The above record shows that attrition level was found the most between age 25 - 34